roxyisat-rex/Nextflow_with_Singularity_on_PBS/README.md

 ```
 This is a directory with all remote singularity images, and different singularities can be used for different processes.
 When using a computing cluster it must be a shared folder accessible to all computing nodes.
 There is also more on this Nextflow config file [page](https://www.nextflow.io/docs/latest/config.html#scope-singularity).

-- Potential errors and useful commends
+###### Potential errors and useful commends

 **PBS related**
-1. Failed to submit process to grid scheduler for execution
+1. Failed to submit process to grid scheduler for execution.
 You need to use scope executor to specify for PBS in the nextflow config file, ex:
 ```
 executor {